Centre for Applied Macro- and Petroleum Economics (CAMP)

 LAST FNI UPDATE

-The FNI was last updated 31 March 2018.
-After a slight decline in December and January, the index has been picking up since February.
-The FNI shows that the growth in the Norwegian economy has been increasing throughout the first quarter, and is now at a higher level than in the fourth quarter of 2017.
-It is worth noting that news associated with the oil sector contribute to increase the index, for the third month in a row.
+The FNI was last updated 31 May 2018.
+The index shows that the Norwegian economy experienced stable growth in may, signaling a high level of activity in the second quarter.
+News associated with the oil sector contribute to increase the index, for the fifth month in a row.
 This after having pulled the index down for more than three years.
+News about start-ups, results and statistics increase the index, while retail pulls the index down.

 The figure graphs the Financial New (FNI) with 68 percent confidence bands.
 The blue solid line demeaned quarterly GDP growth Mainland Norway, sourced from Statistics Norway (SSB).
 Please use the citation "FNI - Retriever/CAMP_BI" when using the index.